 Hard money lenders aren’t just lenders, but partners in your investments.
 They want to build a relationship with you and help you succeed in many deals to come.

 They can take a look at your deal and leverage years of experience to quickly determine whether they want to move forward.

 How to use home equity to start a business

-The three most common ways to tap into home equity is with a cash-out refinance, home equity loan, or home equity line of credit.
+The three most common ways to tap into home equity are with a cash-out refinance, home equity loan, or home equity line of credit.

-The most popular option, especially in the current market, is with a cash-out refi.
+The most popular option, especially in the current market, is a cash-out refinance.

-To cash-out refi, you will take out a new, larger mortgage that replaces your existing mortgage, and receive the difference as a lump sum of cash.
+To cash out refinance, you will take out a new, larger mortgage that replaces your existing mortgage, and receive the difference as a lump sum of cash.